netdata/blog/blog/2023-04-19-netdata-ai-insights-rapid-monitoring.md

 In conclusion, Netdata's AI Insights & Rapid Diagnostics provide a powerful and intuitive solution to the challenges of traditional monitoring systems.
 With ML-based anomaly rate detection, the NIDL framework, and multi-dimensional group-by capabilities, our solution streamlines monitoring and troubleshooting, making it more efficient and effective than ever before.

+## Product Talk

+Join the Netdata team on the 20th of February, at 16:30 UTC in [Discord](https://discord.gg/fM5RQBzH?event=1097471931957121094) where we will be unveiling the new visualisation with innovative capabilities, and be the first to get a sneak peek and contribute with your valuable feedback for the team to tweak these features before releasing them to the public.